 Someone Borrowed My Car and Got In an Accident

 Have you ever let someone borrow your car only to find out that they got into an accident while driving your vehicle?
-It is definitely a possibility when you allow someone to drive your vehicle.
-Many reasons can arise requiring someone else to drive your vehicle, but do you know how your car insurance policy works in this situation?
-Take a look at how an at-fault accident is handled when it is caused by a driver who is not listed on your auto insurance policy.
+Many reasons can arise requiring someone else to drive your vehicle, but you need to know how your car insurance policy works in this situation, knowing how an at-fault accident is handled when it is caused by a driver not listed on your policy.